fstarred/arcade-hacks/ffight/README.md

 Enemy routine:

-Scan from the vector address and load into memory mapped enemies that are mandatory to bear in order to advance forward in the lever or to the next stage
+Scan from the vector address and load into memory mapped enemies.

+Enemies scanned in this routine are mandatory to beat in order to advance forward in the level or go for the next stage

-These maps are all contained at address 0x07XXXX
+Such maps are all contained at address 0x07XXXX

 ```
 [slum 1]